What’s The Best Type Of Beans For Cappuccino or Latte?

 Proper cappuccino is made with espresso.
 If you look at a cup of cappuccino, about, 2/3 is milk (including the +-1.5 cm of foam on top) and 1/3 is espresso (1 shot).
 So you can see that the espresso is an essential part.
 The same goes for latte although the ratios are different.

-Sometimes espresso is made with lighter roasted beans but for a cappuccino or latte this isn’t optimal.
+Sometimes espresso is made with lighter roasted beans but for a cappuccino or latte, this isn’t optimal.
 Since you add a lot of milk to the espresso, you want it to have a big punch to balance out the dairy.
-Dark roasted beans have more body, dark notes and bitterness which works better with dairy.
+Dark roasted beans have more body, dark notes, and bitterness which works better with dairy.

 You don’t necessarily need to use coffee beans that are called ‘espresso’ beans but a darker roast is recommended.

-We should cover what espresso beans actually are.
-All coffee beans start out green.
+We should cover what espresso beans are.
+All coffee beans start green.
 There are many different green coffees but how you roast them is what turns them into espresso beans.
 Espresso beans are usually roasted a bit longer which makes them darker than ‘normal’ coffee beans.

 The darker roast allows an espresso machine to extract all the flavor from it quicker than lighter roasted beans.
 This is one of the reasons why espresso is so thick and strong.
 But it is also possible to make espresso with lighter roasted beans although a bit more difficult. lighter roasts have less bitterness and more sourness.